 (RNA, MUGA, Gated Blood Pool Scan [Resting and Exercise], Gated Cardiac Scan, Exercise Gated Blood Pool Scan, Cardiac Blood Pool Imaging)

-Resting and exercise radionuclide angiogram (RNA) is a type of nuclear medicine procedure.
+RNA is a type of nuclear medicine procedure.
 This means that a tiny amount of a radioactive substance, called a radionuclide (radiopharmaceutical or radioactive tracer), is used during the procedure to assist in the examination of the tissue under study.
 Specifically, resting RNA evaluates the heart’s chambers in motion.

 A radionuclide (usually technetium) will be injected into an arm vein to “tag” the blood cells so their progress through the heart can be traced with a scanner.
 A special camera (gamma camera) will make recordings of the heart wall at work, like a motion picture.
 These recordings will be synchronized with the heartbeat by using the electrocardiogram (ECG, or recording of the heart's electrical activity).

-An RNA procedure with rest and exercise is performed to assist the physician in assessing the heart's function during exercise after comparing it to the heart's function at rest.
+An RNA procedure with rest and exercise is performed to assist the doctor in assessing the heart's function during exercise after comparing it to the heart's function at rest.
 If the heart muscle does not move in a normal manner, and/or a less-than-normal amount of blood is pumped out by the heart, this may indicate one or more of the following:

 To better understand how coronary artery disease affects the heart, a review of basic heart anatomy and function follows.